DGretta/Music/modular/basics/00_before_you_buy_anything.md

 **3U height:** Modules are 3 rack units tall (about 5.25 inches / 133.4mm).
 Some manufacturers make 1U rows (Intellijel, Pulp Logic) for utilities, but 3U is the dominant standard.

 **HP width:** Modules are measured in "horizontal pitch" units.
 1HP = 0.2 inches / 5.08mm.
 An 8HP module is about 1.6 inches wide.
-Cases are commonly 84HP, 104HP, or 208HP wide.
+Cases are commonly 84HP, 104HP, 140HP, and 168HP for single rows, or 208HP and 280HP configured as dual rows.

 **Depth:** No standard—check your case depth against module depth specs.
 Some modules are shallow (25mm), others deep (65mm+).
 Ribbon cables on the back add depth.
 Doepfer cases are typically 150mm internal depth, which fits almost everything.